mnl-laterite/Memory-Game-2/README.md

 ### How to build

 The project's pom file is ready to build.
-Download the source code and use run mvn package.
+Download the source code and run mvn package.

 ### Some gameplay screens